Building Temperatures

 Holiday Settings

-Academic and administrative buildings are scheduled unoccupied during holiday periods, similar to weekend schedules.
+Academic and administrative buildings are scheduled unoccupied during university-recognized holidays.
 A list of university holidays is available on the KU Human Resource Management website.

-If your department has a special event scheduled in a space typically closed during holiday periods, consider hosting your event in an alternate building that will have standard heat or air conditioning during the holiday period.
-Scheduling your event in an occupied building will save energy by using the heating or air conditioning already provided in the occupied building.
+If a special event is scheduled in a space typically closed during holidays, consider hosting the event in an alternate building that will have standard heat or air conditioning during the holiday.
+Scheduling the event in an occupied building will save energy by using the heating or air conditioning already provided in the occupied building.